Rabun County, Georgia: Law and Government

 The county is governed by a five-member Board of Commissioners.
 In addition to the Rabun County Sheriff's Office, the towns of Clayton, Mountain City, Dillard, Sky Valley, and Tallulah Falls all have their own police departments.

 Rabun County is protected by a volunteer fire department made up of 12 stations, 14 engines, 11 tankers, three boats, and 250 volunteers.
 Two of the stations (Scaly Mountain/Sky Valley and Tallulah Falls) are separate organizations from Rabun County Fire Services.
-The county also has an EMA station which is completely volunteer, which provides emergency technical rescue services which include wilderness and urban search and rescue, technical rope rescue, swift-water rescue, confined space rescue, and dive rescue.
+The county also has an EMS station which is completely volunteer, which provides emergency technical rescue services which include wilderness and urban search and rescue, technical rope rescue, swift-water rescue, confined space rescue, and dive rescue.

+Politics

+As of the 2020s, Rabun County is a strongly Republican voting county, voting 77% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Rabun County is part of Georgia's 9th congressional district, currently represented by Andrew Clyde.
+For elections to the Georgia State Senate, Rabun County is part of District 51.
+For elections to the Georgia House of Representatives, Rabun County is part of District 10.